 Catch and Release: All catching is strictly “catch and release” with single de-barbed hooks.
 No beat is fished twice in a week; areas where fish are spawning are strictly no go areas, and there is no re-drifting of beats allowed.
 This ensures you arrive at a fishery that is well rested and productive.
 Your understanding of these rules is appreciated, as we are sure you will appreciate this from the groups that have fished before you.

-Your fishing day will start at sunrise at 6:00 am with a light breakfast.
+Your fishing day will start at sunrise at 6:00 am with a wake up call followed by a hardy breakfast.
 You will get on the water soon after this and motor to your allocated beat for the day.
 Fishing until around 10:00 am, when we most often break for a snack and some tea/coffee on the boat.
 Lunch is normally taken on the river, in shady spots selected by your guides.
 We use this time to rest and recover during the hottest part of the day, and when there is little fish activity.
 If you are fishing home beats, you will have lunch in camp.
 Fishing resumes around 2:00 pm, and will continue until sunset.
 All guides and guests need to be back at camp by sunset for safety reasons (around 6:00 pm).
 So, should you be fishing a beat far from camp, your fishing day will end in time to allow travel back to camp in safe time.

 Day 1: Morning Charter from Dar es Salaam to Camp.
 Welcome and briefing by head guide.
 4 anglers stay at Dhalla Camp, 4 anglers move to Samaki Camp.
 No fishing on day of arrival as guides and staff need this time for weekly admin and maintenance.
 Guests have time to set up tackle and orient themselves around camp.